goodmami/wn/docs/api/wn.similarity.rst

 Jiang-Conrath Similarity
 ''''''''''''''''''''''''

-The Jiang-Conrath similarity metric (`link to paper
+The Jiang-Conrath similarity metric (`Jiang and Conrath, 1997
 <https://www.aclweb.org/anthology/O97-1002.pdf>`_) combines the ideas
 of the taxonomy-based and information content-based metrics.
 It is defined as follows, where :math:`c_1` and :math:`c_2` are the two